-The property demonstrates design/physical value as a rare and early example of a mid-19th century one-and-one-half storey frame house constructed with lathe and horsehair covered with stucco while the circa 1910 two-and-a-half storey Queen Anne house likely used a machine from Sears to cut an exterior wythe of rock-faced concrete block to clad the wood frame construction beneath.
+The property demonstrates design/physical value as a rare and early example of a mid-19th century one-and-one-half storey frame house constructed with lathe and horsehair covered with stucco while the circa 1910 two-and-a-half storey Queen Anne house is a rare example of a construction method that used a machine to cut an exterior wythe of rock-faced concrete block to clad the wood frame construction beneath (likely used a machine from Sears).
 The property further demonstrates design/physical value as a rare and early example of mixed architectural styles, including the original one-and-a-half-storey house and the two-and-a-half-storey addition built in the Queen Anne architectural style.
 Together, the original house and the c.
 1910 addition provide a unique example of a single house composed of structures of radically different styles and dates in a way that conserves crucial qualities of each and forms a picturesque whole.
 The barn has physical value as an early example of a barn and its solid construction.